guildai/guildai/guild/tests/python-utils.md

 # Plugin Python utils

-The module `guild.plugins.python_util` provides tools for plugins when working with Python scripts and modules.
+The module `guild.python_util` provides tools when working with Python scripts and modules.

-    >>> from guild.plugins import python_util
+    >>> from guild import python_util

 ## Enumerating Python scripts